 Snorkeling and Diving Spots Along the Great Ocean Road

 The Great Ocean Road is famous for the road trip but also has some of Victoria’s best snorkeling and diving.
-From sheltered bays to rugged offshore reefs this section of the coast has it all.
-Whether you want to explore colourful sponge gardens or see unique marine life the Great Ocean Road has got it.
-In this article we’ll look at the top snorkeling and diving spots, the marine biodiversity and give you some essential tips for safe experiences.
+From sheltered bays to rugged offshore reefs, this section of the coast has it all.
+Whether you want to explore colourful sponge gardens or see unique marine life, the Great Ocean Road has got it.
+In this article, we’ll look at the top snorkeling and diving spots, the marine biodiversity, and give you some essential tips for safe experiences.
 We’ll also look at the cultural heritage of the area and why we need to preserve and respect these beautiful environments.
+To make the most of your journey, consider a 2 day Great Ocean Road tour, combining scenic drives with time to explore the marine wonders along the way.

 Top Snorkeling Spots Along the Great Ocean Road